 - Senior dog food is formulated with mature dogs in mind contains no poultry by-products

-- Premium dog food specially formulated to meet the needs of dogs aged 7 plus
+- Premium dog food specially formulated to meet the needs of dogs aged 7 Plus

-- 100 percent complete and balanced moist dog food for senior dogs made with no artificial colors, flavors or preservatives and with 23 essential vitamins and minerals to help him thrive
+- 100 percent complete and balanced dog food for senior dogs made with no artificial colors, flavors or preservatives and with 23 essential vitamins and minerals to help him thrive

 - Made in the USA with global ingredients you can trust